-Figure 1. loud architecture for HPC Data Science
+Figure 1.
+Cloud architecture for HPC and Data Science

-an HPC cluster
+Deploy an HPC cluster

-Figure 1 shows the cloud architecture this .
-Marketplace HPC Cluster Stack to create an HPC cluster.
-Select the number of ompute nodes, their shape, and their storage, and give the new cluster a name.
-This build the smallest possible HPC cluster composed of two ompute nodes BM.HPC2.36, 38G memory and 36 compute cores. the Create button an OCI-provided erraform script that an HPC stack compose of two compute nodes a bastion instance with all instances having all the standard libraries preinstalled. tailor that erraform script further so that any libraries and custom settings present at . an HPC cluster within OCI is easy, and tailoring the cluster to a specific use case is straightforward.
+Figure 1 shows the cloud architecture used in this example.
+In the Oracle Cloud Marketplace, select HPC Cluster Stack to create an HPC cluster.
+Select the number of compute nodes, their shape, and their storage, and give the new cluster a name.
+This example builds the smallest possible HPC cluster, composed of two bare metal compute nodes of shape BM.HPC2.36 that provides 384 GB of memory and 36 compute cores on each node.

+Clicking the Create button runs an OCI-provided Terraform script that deploys an HPC stack composed of two compute nodes and a bastion instance with all instances having all the standard HPC libraries preinstalled.
+You can also tailor that Terraform script further so that any additional libraries and custom settings will also be present at subsequent deployments.
+Deploying an HPC cluster within OCI is easy, and tailoring that cluster to a specific use case is straightforward.

-Next, into the bastion node his node serves as the cluster’s front door and where the HPC job .
-This the FARGO3D code on the HPC cluster FARGO3D is a CFD code that solves the differential equations that govern how flowing fluids evolve.
+Next, SSH into the bastion node, which serves as the cluster’s front door and is where the HPC job will be launched.
+This example runs the FARGO3D code on the HPC cluster.
+FARGO3D is a CFD code that solves the differential equations that govern how flowing fluids evolve over time.
 FARGO3D is used for astrophysics research, which is irrelevant to most users of OCI’s HPC.
-Ntheless FARGO3D is easy to install, , and visualize its output, .
-FARGO3D was developed to study the formation and evolution of recently formed planets orbiting within the circumstellar disk of gas and solids from which they formed simulate the mutual coevolution a just-formed planet its gravity disturbs the dusty gas disk that birthed it.
+Nevertheless, FARGO3D is easy to install, run, and visualize its output, and is why we are using it here.
+FARGO3D was developed to study the formation and evolution of recently formed planets orbiting within the circumstellar disk of gas and solids from which they formed.
+Our example simulates the mutual co-evolution of a just-formed planet while its gravity disturbs the dusty gas disk that also birthed it.

-Installset up FARGO3D
+Install and set up FARGO3D

-the HPC job that perform the parallel of FARGO3D also requires a simple bash script posted at a Gitub repohis walkthrough assumes that you clone that repo to your bastion node
+Executing the HPC job that performs the parallel run of FARGO3D also requires a simple bash script posted at a Github repo.
+This walkthrough assumes that you clone that repo to your bastion node via:

-git clone git@129.213.160.170:jhahn/fargo3d-demo.git
+git clone git@github.com:oracle-nace-dsai/fargo3d-demo.git

 cd fargo3d-demo

-hen download and unpack FARGO3D
+and then download and unpack FARGO3D,

 wget http://fargo.in2p3.fr/downloads/fargo3d-1.3.tar.gz